 Make sure the liver is properly cleaned and trimmed.
-Slice the liver into thin pieces or steaks and score the edges all around to help prevent the liver from curling while it's frying.
+Slice the liver into thin cutlets or steaks and score the edges all around to help prevent the liver from curling up while frying.

-In a bowl, mix the liver with the spices, vinegar, and oil and leave to marinate for 30 minutes or longer.
+In a large bowl, mix the liver with the spices, vinegar, and oil and let marinate for 30 minutes, up to two hours.

 In a large skillet, heat the vegetable or olive oil over medium to medium-high heat.

-Add the sliced onions, a pinch or two of salt and pepper, and stir to coat the onions evenly with the oil.
+Add the sliced onions, season with salt and pepper, and stir to coat evenly.

-Add the tablespoon or two of butter to the pan and swirl the pan to melt the butter and combine it with the juices to form a sauce.
+Add the butter to the pan and swirl the pan to melt the butter and combine it with the juices to form a sauce.

 Serve the liver and onions immediately with the sauce poured on top.
-Garnish with a little parsley or cilantro if desired.
+Garnish with chopped parsley or cilantro.

 You can caramelize the onions more deeply for a sweeter flavor.